Vasilisgiac/ExchangeRatesAPI/README.md

-ExchangeRates is an API for current and old foreign exchange rates published by the European Central Bank (https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html)
+ExchangeRates is an API for current and old foreign exchange rates published by the European Central Bank (https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html) The API is built on ASP.NET Core (v3.1) with Razor pages and controllers.
+Hosted for limited time at Azure: https://exchangecurrencyratesapi.azurewebsites.net

 Usage:
 Get the latest foreign exchange rates.